PandaDouxYT/discordserveremojidownload/README.md

-# ⭐ Discord Server Emoji Download ⭐
+# Discord Server Emoji Download
 Purpose: Download all emojis from a discord server.

-# 🚀 How to use it? 🚀
+# 🚀 How to use it?
 * Enter your discord token in the file **token.txt**
 * Launching the program with Python **python3 emoji_downloader.py**

+Enjoy!